Professor of Interdisciplinary Studies; Chair of Interdisciplinary Studies

 Office: Ellen Reed 18

 Robin DeRosa is an Early Americanist with a special interest in how we produce “history” through narrative and popular culture.
 Her research includes work on the Salem Witch Trials in American memory, postmodern redefinitions of the tourist, and simulated environments in contemporary media.
 She recently produced a tourbook focused on women’s history for Bodie State Historic Park in California.
 Robin’s current research focuses on open access, and how universities can innovate in order to bring down textbook costs for students, increase interdisciplinary collaboration, and refocus the academic world on strengthening the public good.
-Robin is Assistant Chair of English and the Chair of the Interdisciplinary Studies program at PSU, and an editor for Hybrid Pedagogy, an open-access, peer-reviewed journal that combines the strands of critical pedagogy and digital pedagogy to arrive at the best social and civil uses for technology and new media in education.
+Robin is the Chair of the Interdisciplinary Studies program at PSU, and an editor for Hybrid Pedagogy, an open-access, peer-reviewed journal that combines the strands of critical pedagogy and digital pedagogy to arrive at the best social and civil uses for technology and new media in education.
 You can learn more about Robin at www.actualham.wordpress.com or follow her on Twitter @actualham.